mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 2. When a user toggles Show Hidden Files in Nemo, Nemo will immediately close and restart.
 Not a perfect solution but should keep kids from accidentally deleting hidden files.
 3. You can set a limit to the number of workspaces a user may create.
 4. Some panel functions-> User Add/Remove Panels & Add/Remove Applets, Desklets and Extensions should be deleted for stability - procedures down below.
 I can't make you, but only with that done will you get the desired "user unbreakability".
-5. There is a section below addressing the requirement for implementing system-wide custom applets:<br> "What If I Want Different Applets...?"
+5. There is a section below addressing how to implement custom applets system-wide:<br> "What If I Want Different Applets...?"
 6. The ability to Move the single panel is retained.
 7. Nothing is dangerous when everything is considered in it's proper context.